notice96/jira-keitaro-bot/README.md

-# Jira to Keitaro
+# Jira to Keitaro Webhook

-Webhook для отправки задач из Jira в Keitaro.
+This app listens for Jira webhooks and creates offers in Keitaro.